Peking duck: Raising the duck

 The ducks used to prepare Peking duck originated in Nanjing.
 They were large, had black feathers, and lived in the canals that linked the city to major waterways.

 With the relocation of the Chinese capital to Beijing, supply barge traffic increased in that area.
 Often these barges spilled water into side-canals, providing a habitat for the ducks.
 By the time of adoption of five-spice powder, a new breed of duck had been domesticated by Chinese farmers.
-Nowadays, Peking duck is prepared from the American Pekin duck (Anas platyrhynchos domestica).

-Newborn ducks are raised in a free range environment for the first 45 days of their lives, and force fed 4 times a day for the next 15–20 days, resulting in ducks that weigh 5–7 kg (11–15 lbs).
-The force feeding of the ducks led to an alternate name for the animal, "Peking stuffed duck" (北京填鸭 (北京填鴨, běijīng tián yā)).
+Newly hatched ducks are raised in a free-range environment for the first 45 days of their lives, and force-fed 4 times a day for the next 15–20 days, resulting in ducks that weigh 5–7 kg (11–15 lbs).
+The force-feeding of the ducks led to an alternate name for the animal, "Peking stuffed duck" (北京填鸭 (北京填鴨, běijīng tián yā)).